dativebase/dativebaseclj/README.rst

 - TODO: In the client, consider creating a persistent & stateful client using core.async.
 Rationale: the client can indicate when its credentials are expired and prompt the user for re-authentication.
-- TODO: In the client, consider validating the payload (e.g., for PUT and POST requests) client-side before making the request.
+- TODO: Allow log configuration to stdout and/or file and ensure that log messages can be parsed consistently.

 Authorization